quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

     sched.data['timing_constraints'][:6]

-Similar to the schedule, :class:`~quantify_scheduler.Operation` objects are also based on dicts.
+Similar to the schedule, :class:`~quantify_scheduler.types.Operation` objects are also based on dicts.

 .. jupyter-execute::